GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/unused-css-rules/index.md

 ### Drupal

-Consider removing unused CSS rules and only attach the needed Drupal libraries to the relevant page or component in a page.
+Consider removing unused CSS rules.
+Only attach the needed Drupal libraries to the relevant page or component in a page.
 See the [Defining a library](https://www.drupal.org/docs/8/creating-custom-modules/adding-stylesheets-css-and-javascript-js-to-a-drupal-8-module#library) for details.